Insights Dashboard

 Key Things to Know

-- Available on all plans: The dashboard and visual analytics are accessible on every plan, including Free.
-Report generation is a separate feature requiring Starter or above.
+- Available on all plans: The results page with all analytics is accessible on every plan, including Free.
+Report generation is a separate action that uses credits.

-- Historical data persists: Dashboard data remains available for as long as the study exists.
+- Historical data persists: Results data remains available for as long as the study exists.
 You can come back months later and still see all your metrics.

 Related Articles

-- Generating Research Reports — Turn your dashboard data into a comprehensive research report
+- Generating Research Reports — Turn your results data into a comprehensive research report

-- Viewing Interview Transcripts — Dive into individual interviews from the dashboard
+- Viewing Interview Transcripts — Dive into individual interviews from the Responses tab

 - Understanding Quality Scores — Learn what the quality distribution means